Sepp Straka Betting Profile: The Sentry - PGA TOUR

 Straka's Best Finishes

-- Straka last season played 30 tournaments, picking up one win with five top-five finishes and eight finishes in the top 10.
+- Straka participated in 30 tournaments last season, picking up one win with five top-five finishes and eight finishes in the top 10.

-- Last season Straka's best performance came at the John Deere Classic.
-He shot -21 and took home the title (his only win last season).
+- Last season Straka's best performance came at the John Deere Classic, where he won the title with a score of -21.

-- Straka's 1413 points last season placed him 15th in the FedExCup standings.
+- Straka's 1413 points last season ranked him 15th in the FedExCup standings.

 Straka's Strokes Gained Rankings